Artist In Residence program at Platte Clove Preserve

-Every summer, the Catskill Center opens the Platte Clove "little red cabin" to a jury-selected handful of artists for week-long residencies.
+Every summer the Catskill Center opens the Platte Clove Preserve’s cabin to a jury-selected handful of artists for week-long residencies.

 The rustic cabin is located atop a stunning 60' box canyon waterfall and is surrounded by more than two hundred acres of hiking trails, multi-tiered waterfalls and old growth forest.

-The cabin has a wood burning stove, front porch and a sleeping loft.
+The cabin has a gas heating stove, a kitchen stove, front porch and a sleeping loft.

 "In the summer of 1840 Cole wrote to his friend and famed poet, William Cullen Bryant, imploring him to visit “the delicate morsel.”

 One 19th century tourist, Lucy Lillie, remarked that Platte Clove’s untrammeled wilderness may go another fifty years before succumbing “to the imperious claims of man.”

 Today, over 150 years later, Platte Clove remains a pristine wilderness area preserved by the Catskill Center since 1975.